rwindegger/bigint/README.md

 # bigint
-A header-only C++ library provides a fixed-width arbitrary-precision integer type called `bigint`.
+This header-only C++ library provides an arbitrary-fixed-width integer type called `bigint`.
 It supports both signed and unsigned numbers with a customizable bit-width.
 The class implements a wide range of arithmetic, bitwise, and comparison operators, making it suitable for tasks that require precise control over large integers.

 ## Features
 - **Customizable Bit-Width:**